Ikken9/Zettelkasten/Computing/Algorithms and Data Structures/Optimal Binary Search Tree (OBST).md

 In some applications, **unsuccessful searches** may not be important or relevant.
 The application could guarantee that every search will always find a matching key (perhaps through pre-processing or ensuring that only valid keys are searched).

-To construct the **Optimal BST** we need to find the Bellman equation that captures the optimal substructure of the problem and forms the basis for the dynamic programming solution.
+To construct the **Optimal BST** we need to find the Bellman equation that captures the optimal substructure of the problem and forms the basis for the [[Dynamic Programming|dynamic programming ]] solution.

 The **Bellman equation** for the optimal binary search tree is a recursive formulation that defines the optimal solution in terms of smaller subproblems.
 Let $\Lambda(i, j)$ denote the **minimum** expected search cost for the subtree containing the keys $k_i,k_{i+1}, \cdots, k_j​$.
 The Bellman equation is: